Thought Anchors: Which LLM Reasoning Steps Matter?: Related work

+\paragraph{Reasoning advances and unfaithfulness in LLMs.} CoT reasoning, optimized using reinforcement learning, has driven major capabilities improvements in large language models \citep{wei2023chainofthoughtpromptingelicitsreasoning, nye2021workscratchpadsintermediatecomputation, reynolds2021promptprogramminglanguagemodels}.
+This reasoning paradigm introduces novel safety challenges.
+Experiments inducing unfaithful reasoning have led some to raise concerns about the interpretability of CoT text \citep{lanham2023measuring, chen2025reasoningmodelsdontsay}, although others have argued that CoT text generally is a meaningful representation, particularly for difficult tasks \citep{korbak2025chain}.
+By showing how sentence types, categorized based on their text, differ in their resampling and receiver-head importance, our findings endorse the meaningfulness and interpretability of CoT text.

-\textbf{Importance of individual steps.} Many CoT sentences can be deleted or rewritten with limited impact on task accuracy \citep{wang2023understandingchainofthoughtpromptingempirical,madaan2022textpatternseffectivechain}.
-Prior attribution methods suggest that a subset of steps disproportionately drive the final answer: Shapley values \citep{gao2023shapleycot}, ROSCOE metrics \citep{golovneva2023roscoesuitemetricsscoring}, gradient-based scores \citep{wu2023analyzingchainofthoughtpromptinglarge}, and resampling at fork tokens \citep{bigelow2024forkingpathsneuraltext}.
+\textbf{Importance of individual steps.} A variety of prior techniques that can be used for CoT interpretability have been developed, and these likewise have suggested that a subset of steps disproportionately drive the final answer -- e.g., findings based on Shapley values \citep{gao2023shapleycot}, ROSCOE metrics \citep{golovneva2023roscoesuitemetricsscoring}, gradient-based scores \citep{wu2023analyzingchainofthoughtpromptinglarge}, and resampling at fork tokens \citep{bigelow2024forkingpathsneuraltext}.
 Complementing these, our approach provides a more principled framework for understanding how reasoning traces are constructed around key sentences.

-\textbf{White-box analyses of reasoning.} Mechanistic studies locate specialised components that propagate information across steps: iteration or receiver heads \citep{cabannes2024iteration}, small sets of heads necessary for CoT performance \citep{zheng2024attentionheadslargelanguage}, steerable activation directions for planning and backtracking \citep{venhoff2025understanding}, and deduction circuits in symbolic tasks \citep{brinkmann2024mechanistic}.
-Other work identifies phase shifts separating pre-training priors from contextual reasoning \citep{dutta2024think}.
-These findings motivate our focus on sentence-level structure rather than token-level saliency.
-However, they do not provide general methods for understanding the causal interdependence between sentences.